szabot0412/transloadit-iOS-sdk/README.md

 If you would like to use the iOS SDK for Transloadit in your application, you need to add it as a static library, or you need to pull the latest commit, and use the source directly.

 Transloadit services work with assemblies.
-An assembly must contain each information which will be used for authentication and processing.
-Each assembly must contain authentication information, steps or template ID.
+An assembly must contain each piece of information which will be used for authentication and processing.
+Each assembly must contain authentication information and steps or template ID.
 You can set custom, and optional values like custom fields and files too.

 > **Note:** template ID is the ID of a Transloadit template that can be created in your Transloadit account.